DiegoViillalba/N-Body-Python-simulation/README.md

 # N-Body-Python simulation
- N-Body simulations using python with two diferent algorthms, brute force and Barnes-Hut, brute force and
+ N-Body simulations using python with two diferent algorthms, brute force and Barnes-Hut